miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 ----
 +Added Tremere Domination tutorial info and fixed all clans CD email.
 +Repaired Heather remembrance dialogue and Gary's poster quest bugs.
-+Made Ventrue enemies use disciplines and SWAT in armor not biteable.
++Made Ventrue enemies use Disciplines and SWAT in armor not biteable.
 +Added quest logs for Giovanni candidates and for the final endgame.
 +Restored security guard and a sequence into the Skyeline Apartments.
 +Made Romero pimpin quest available after zombie and fixed Firearms.